olivertwistor/financial-assets-manager/CONTRIBUTING.md

 section *[How to make changes to the project][4]*.

 ### Report bugs, propose new features or changes in existing features
-All software has bugs and I would very much appreciate help with identifying and reporting bugs, so they can be fixed.
+All software has bugs, and I would very much appreciate help with identifying and reporting bugs, so they can be fixed.
 This is a good way to contribute even if you aren't a programmer yourself.

 #### How to create a new issue
 1. Go to the [new issue][2] page.